10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 8 | TRAVELLING CAN BOOST YOUR CONFIDENCE

-Newfound self-confidence is another reason why you walk away better off from travelling.
+Newfound self-confidence is another reason why you walk away better off from travelling abroad.

 By the end of your travels you’ll have navigated unknown lands, come through a host of uncertainty, and accomplished a whole lot of things that made you truly uncomfortable.